-A few configuration steps are required for meeting this objective.
+A few configuration steps are required to meet this objective.

-1. The user should visit the Encounter set up section of Administration and add the Patient Education screen to the preferred workflow step (it may be best to be set in the Assessment/Plan step, just after the Plan screen, but that decision is ultimately up to the practice) See Example
+- The user should visit the Encounter set up section of Administration and add the Patient Education screen to the preferred workflow step.
+It may be best to have the screen located in the Assessment/Plan step, just after the Plan screen, but that decision is ultimately up to the practice.
+See Example

-2. Patient education rules are based on Care Plan Items (CPI) so a good initial step is to consider your rule and build an associated CPI.
+- Patient education rules are based on Care Plan Items (CPI) so a good initial step is to consider your rule and build an associated CPI.
 Let’s use an example where we want to set up a rule that will trigger when we see patients with glaucoma in their problem list.
 The intent will be for the alert to tell the user that the patient could benefit from a pamphlet related to how to use eye drops.
-Thus, the CPI will say “How to use eye drops pamphlet provided”.
-To create the CPI, head to Admin > Data Configuration > Care Plans > Care Plan Item Library > Education: See Example
+Thus, the CPI will say “How to use eye drops pamphlet provided.”
+To create the CPI, access Admin > Data Configuration > Care Plans > Care Plan Item Library > Education: See Example

-Selecting “Add Item” in the lower right of screen opens anew window that allows you to first select the “Education Type”.
+- Select “Add Item.”
+In the new window, select the “Education Type.”
 This can be General Info, a Web Site, or a File.
 For all three options, an “Upload to PHR” checkbox is available and, when checked, will deliver the associated information to the patient’s PHR.